SimonAndren/RPFR-Richet/README.md

    See `notebooks/02_table4_replication.ipynb` for a worked example that recreates Table 4 and benchmarks the experimental data once the `richet_rpfr` package is on the Python path.

-## Gaussian experiments

-All Gaussian-specific material—including notebooks, generated inputs, log files, and the legacy helpers—now lives under `gaussian_resources/`.
-Copy or archive that directory if you need the Gaussian workflows; it can then be removed entirely before publishing the main project.

 ## Next steps

 - Add tests or scripts under `scripts/` for automated verification.
-- Review and trim `gaussian_resources/` before publishing a public snapshot.

 ## Licensing